 Our public programs aim:

 NYTW’s popular post-performance discussion series is designed to enhance an audiences’ relationship to the work seen on the NYTW stage.
 Discussions feature members of the cast, creative team, panelists and scholars in conversation with an NYTW staff member to explore the plays’ aesthetic, historical and/or political context.
-Archived recordings of select discussions are available on The Brief.

 Join other audience members in an open conversation following select performances, moderated by an NYTW staff member.
 Designed to provoke further thought and dialogue about the production, this forum aims to give audience members the chance to ask questions and respond to thoughts from other audience members to more fully engage with the themes of the play.